heysokam/cvulkan/readme.md

 `cvulkan` is a Pure C library of helpers to make Vulkan more comfortable to use
 by reducing the redundant boilerplate required by the API.

-## Current Status
-See the @[TODO & Done](#todo--done) section for an up-to-date list of features pending and done.
-Current state of the library can get you up to par with `vk-bootstrap` _(aka: up to Swapchain creation)_.
-You can see an example of the bootstrapping code in the @[bootstrap](./examples/002.bootstrap.c) example file.
+_(Think `vk-bootstrap`, but with Modern C and a touch of `wgpu-native` instead)_

 ## How to
 > TODO: Write a simple howto intro.
 > Reference the @[examples](./examples/) folder in the meantime.

-Current state of the library can get you up to par with `vk-bootstrap` _(aka: up to Swapchain creation)_.
+> Current state of the library can render a fully textured GLTF model.

+`cvulkan` focuses exclusively on ergonomics & helper code.
+The goal is to fully respect Vulkan concepts and constructs,
+with little to none abstraction.

+At any time, you'll be able to drop the `cvulkan` API
+and write standard Vulkan using the Vulkan specification as normal.

+### Bootstrapping
-You can see an example of this in the @[bootstrap](./examples/002.bootstrap.c) example file.
+You can see an example of how bootstrapping works in the @[bootstrap](./examples/002.bootstrap.c) example file.
 Bootstrapping includes:
 - Instance
 - Validation Layers